Fire Center Staff

 Business Practices Manager

-Spatial analysis of LiDAR data for vegetation and fuel characterization and classification.
+Chris's research interests focus on spatial analysis of LiDAR data for vegetation and fuel characterization and classification.
 He also assists in development of UAV research methods.
 Chris enjoys science, the outdoors, woodworking and reading.